Nicolnegg/P2DPI-Telecom/README.md

    ```bash
    python main/rule_generator/rg.py
    ```
 7. **Exercise scenarios.** Visit `https://<sender-host>:8443/test_menu`, accept the self-signed cert, and send the sample payloads to observe Middlebox verdicts.
+For local tests you can point your browser to `https://127.0.0.1:8443/test_menu` as an example sender host.

 ## 3. Architecture Summary
 - **Sender HTTPS** normalises payload bytes, emits 8-byte sliding plus canonical tokens, encrypts them with kSR, posts them to the MB, and forwards the original request to Receiver HTTPS when allowed.